ilosuna/geocre/README.md

 geoCRE
 ======

-<a href="http://geocre.net/">geoCRE</a> is a collaborative research environment for geographic research purposes developed at the Department of Physical Geography, University of Freiburg.
+<a href="http://geocre.net/">geoCRE</a> is a collaborative research environment for geographic research purposes.

 System requirements
 -------------------